jthomp/stalker/STalker/README.txt

 See CHANGELOG.txt for information about changes and new versions.

-If you have any questions and/or concerns, feel free to reach out to me at jthomp1286@gmail.com or on Twitter @jthomp.
+If you have any questions and/or concerns, feel free to reach out to me on Twitter @jthomp.